top of page

 garden bed with purple flowers

 Verbena (Glandularia canadensis) is an annual, or sometimes a perennial, wildflower.
-Often in garden centers, I have seen purple verbena sold as an annual plant that blooms all summer and it will often be labeled as a "US native."
-I was never sure where the bright purple flowers were native to.
-Turns out Virginia south to Florida and west to Texas and Oklahoma.
-Native annuals can be harder to come by so learning that this lavender straight species is native to parts of Virginia makes it a good addition for your garden if you are looking for native annuals.
+Often in garden centers, I have seen purple verbena sold as an annual plant that blooms all summer and is frequently labeled as a "US native."
+I was never sure where the bright purple flowers originated.
+It turns out they are native from Virginia south to Florida and west to Texas and Oklahoma!
+Native annuals can be harder to find, so learning that this lavender straight species is native to parts of Virginia makes it a great addition to your garden if you’re looking for native annuals.

 Northern Sea Oats